- UCAS course code

 - Opportunity to be creative in terms of how students address the coursework article.

 - Students are encouraged to read around the lecture material and up to date review articles are recommended in lectures.
-Students will study in detail a primary research paper as part of the coursework exercise.
+Students will study in detail a number of primary research papers as part of the course.

 - Written communication